bitvijays/PhD-Resources/Misc/3_PhD_Read_Papers.md

   - Do the conclusions follow logically from the observations
   - What other explanations are there for the observed effects?
   - What other conclusions or correlations are there in the data that they did not point out?

+- identify and challenge every assumption in every statement.
+  - Moreover, you should think about how you yourself would present a particular idea.
+  - This comparison of the actual with the virtual lends a sharp insight into the proof and presentation techniques in the paper and you can very likely add this to your repertoire of tools.
+- attempt to virtually re-implement the paper: that is, making the same assumptions as the authors, re-create the work.
+  - By comparing this re-creation with the actual paper, you can easily identify not only a paper’s innovations, but also its hidden failings and assumptions.

 #### Output - TP